wp-plugins/omnivideo/readme.txt

 = Upgrading =

 Automatic updates should work a charm; as always though, ensure you backup your site just in case.

 == Screenshots ==

+1. Adding the video from add media.
+2. List of your videos at single post/page.

+== Screenshots ==